-Online registration for selection into the RANZCO Vocational Training Program commencing in December 2020 (New Zealand) and February 2021 (Australia) will open on 1 February 2020.
+Online registration for selection into the RANZCO Vocational Training Program commencing in December 2020 (New Zealand) and February 2021 (Australia) is now closed.

 The Royal Australian and New Zealand College of Ophthalmologists delivers a Vocational Training Program (VTP) for medical practitioners wishing to become specialist ophthalmologists in Australia and New Zealand.
 The objective of the VTP is to produce a specialist ophthalmologist who, upon completion of training, is equipped to undertake a safe, autonomous and comprehensive general ophthalmology practice.
 In leading the delivery of the VTP, the College recognises the importance of ensuring transparency and fairness to provide a consistent and robust trainee selection process.